FabLabWgtn/KnitHack/GlitchKnittingTutorial/GlitchKnittingTutorial.md

   Here are all its elements:
   - a tension disk (from 1 to 10)
-  - a mode selection (NL, CR ok KC(II))
+  - a mode selection (options are NL, CR, KC(I) or KC(II))
   - CAM buttons (MC for multi-color for example)
-  - CAM button release lever (PLAIN to set CAM buttons back to normal)
+  - CAM button release lever (hit PLAIN to set CAM buttons back to normal)
-  - a holding cam lever (N for normal or H when you want to hold)
+  - a holding cam lever (options are N for normal or H to hold)
   - a sinker plate with a gate (gate goes into ‘A’ or ‘B’ position)

 **but first thing first, you should have a design**

-if you don't have a design yet, you can create a very simple two-color "check game" design using Paint or just draw a black filled square on white background save it as a .jpg
+- if you don't have a design yet

+	you can create a very simple two-color "check game" design using Paint or just draw a black filled square on white background save it as a .jpg

-if you already have a two-color design saved as a.jpg, you'll just have to drag & drop it into the Glitch Knit machine software!
+- if you already have a two-color design saved as a.jpg

+	you'll just have to drag & drop it into the Glitch Knit machine software!

-then, you should wonder what should be the size of your first sample, which means how many needles you're going to use (remember the bed is 200 needles wide) generally, you will position your garment in the middle of the bed
+	then, you should wonder what should be the size of your first sample = how many needles you're going to use (remember the bed is 200 needles wide) generally, you will position your garment in the middle of the bed

 ----------